The Seismic Wavefield Common Task Framework: Datasets Evaluation Metrics

 \subsubsection{Forecasting (2 scores)}

-The initial tasks, depicted in Fig.~\ref{fig:ctf_fig2}-b, involves approximating the system's future state.
-Given an initial data matrix that captures the dynamics for $t\in[0,4T]$ (${\bf X}_{1}\in \mathbb{R}^{4m \times n} $), a forecast is produced by the tested model for $t\in[4T,6T]$ (${\bf X}_{1pred}\in \mathbb{R}^{2m \times n} $).
-This prediction is then compared to the ground-truth data (${\bf X}_{1test}\in \mathbb{R}^{2m \times n} $), where $n$ is the system dimension and $m$ is the number of forecasted time steps.
-The forecasting score combines two components: a short-term forecast score $E_{{\mbox{ ST}}}$ and a long-term forecast score $E_{{\mbox{ LT}}}$, as illustrated in Fig.~\ref{fig:ctf_fig2}-a.
-The short-term score assesses trajectory accuracy via Root Mean Square Error (RMSE) between the test set and the model's approximation, applicable where deterministic prediction is possible.
-The long-term score evaluates statistical fidelity using a spectral error based on power spectral density, relevant where only broad statistical properties can be recovered.
+The first set of tasks, shown in Fig.~\ref{fig:ctf_fig2}-b, involves the approximation of the future state of the system.
+Thus, given a data matrix representing the dynamics over $t\in[0,4T]$ (${\bf X}_{1}\in \mathbb{R}^{4m \times n} $), a generated forecast is requested from the model being tested for $t\in[4T,6T]$ (${\bf X}_{1pred}\in \mathbb{R}^{2m \times n} $) to compare with the ground-truth (${\bf X}_{1test}\in \mathbb{R}^{2m \times n} $), with $n$ being the dimension of the system and $m$ being the number of forecasted time steps.
+The forecasting score is composed of two scores evaluating both the short-time forecast $E_{{\mbox{ ST}}}$, which is computed using Root Mean Square Error (RMSE) between the test set and the model's approximation, and the long-time forecast $E_{{\mbox{ LT}}}$, which is computed using the spectral error based upon the power spectral density, see Fig.~\ref{fig:ctf_fig2}-a.
+Short-time forecasting measures trajectory accuracy where deterministic prediction is feasible, while long-time forecasting measures statistical fidelity where only the system's broad statistical properties are recoverable.

-For the chaotic dynamics considered, sensitivity to initial conditions is typical, making precise long-range trajectory matching infeasible due to fundamental limits with Lyapunov times.
-Consequently, the long-term error is calculated by performing a least-squares fit on the power spectrum ${\bf P}({\bf X}, {\bf k}, k) =\ln ( |\mbox{FFT}({{\bf X}[-k:-1,{\bf k}]})|^2 )$, where the {\bf fftshift} operation models the data in the wavenumber domain.
-Here, ${\bf k}=n/2-k_{max}:n/2+(k_{max}+1)$ with $k_{max}=100$, meaning the match is evaluated over the first 100 wavenumbers of the power spectrum from a long simulation.
-Let $\hat{\bf X}$ be the ground-truth matrix, $\tilde{\bf X}$ be the prediction matrix, and $k \in (0, T)$ an integer defining the split for short-term and long-term scores.
-The two error scores are computed as:
+For the challenge dynamics of interest, the sensitivity to initial conditions is common, making long-range forecasting to match the test set an unreasonable task, given fundamental mathematical limitations with Lyapunov times.
+Thus, the long-time error is computed by least-squares fitting of the power spectrum ${\bf P}({\bf X}, {\bf k}, k) =\ln ( |\mbox{FFT}({{\bf X}[-k:-1,{\bf k}]})|^2 )$, where \texttt{fftshift} has been used to model the data in the wavenumber domain and ${\bf k}=n/2-k_{max}:n/2+(k_{max}+1)$ with $k_{max}=100$.
+This means that we look at the match in the first 100 wavenumbers of the power spectrum over a long-time simulation.
+Let $\hat{\bf X}$ be the ground-truth matrix, $\tilde{\bf X}$ be the prediction matrix, and $k \in (0, T)$ an integer specifying how to split the matrices for the short-time and long-time scores.
+The following two error scores are then computed:

-Many methods exist for evaluating long-range forecasting.
-Following \citet{wydercommon}, we selected a simple, transparent metric, acknowledging that more nuanced scoring is possible.
-To establish a meaningful scale, the two final scores are computed:
+It is clear that there are many ways to evaluate the long-range forecasting capabilities.
+We followed in the footsteps of \citet{wydercommon} and chose a simple and transparent metric, fully understanding that more nuanced scoring could be used.
+To provide a reasonable range, we then compute the two scores